jjpsos/klirr-jing/crates/cli/README.md

 - **N**imble - **Quickly and effortlessly generates invoices in no-time**
 - **G**ratis – **Free and open source forever**.

-If that was not all, klirr also supports generation of expense invoices which automatically fetched currency exchange rates and translates them into your currency at the date of transaction for all your purchases (see below).
+If that was not enough, klirr also supports generation of expense invoices which automatically fetched currency exchange rates and translates them into your currency at the date of transaction for all your purchases (see below).

 Klirr also supports automatic emailing of the invoices (see below).

 # Installation

-## Required Software

-### Rust
+## Install Rust

 You need [Rust](https://www.rust-lang.org/tools/install) to use this software.